moeamadou753/WLC/README.md

 ---

 ### 💮Welcome to White Lily Casino! 💮
-*Here is a user guide to help you get started :*
+Here is a user guide to help you get started.

 ## Getting Started